Federal Warrants and Search and Seizures

 Challenging the Legality of a Federal Warrant

 It might be possible to challenge the legality of a search and seizure of a person or property.
-However, a federal criminal lawyer must be able to establish sufficient grounds for such claim, such as a legitimate expectation of privacy by the defendant that the federal government violated the expectation.
+However, a federal criminal lawyer must be able to establish sufficient grounds for such a claim, such as the defendant's legitimate expectation of privacy and the federal government's violation of that expectation.

 It should be noted that while federal courts will usually consider all circumstances in order to evaluate probable cause for a federal warrant, there are still several issues an experienced lawyer can review in order to challenge the legality of the federal warrant, including:

-Each case will have its own set of unique facts and circumstances and we will need to closely examine all the details in order to determine an appropriate strategy to challenge the warrant.
+Each case will have its own unique facts and circumstances, and we will need to examine all the details closely to determine an appropriate strategy to challenge the warrant.

 There are a few common ways to attack a federal warrant.
-For example, if the warrant was executed and agents seized items that were not specifically listed on the warrant, then your attorney can challenge that evidence from being used against you.
+For example, suppose the warrant was executed, and agents seized items that were not specifically listed on the warrant.
+In that case, your attorney can challenge that evidence from being used against you.
 If they can prove the evidence was obtained unlawfully, then the items could be suppressed.

 A federal criminal lawyer can also attack the legitimacy of a federal warrant by contesting it in a federal court.
 For example, if the agents didn't provide sufficient probable cause to the magistrate when requesting the warrant, then it might be possible to have the warrant quashed.
 If successful, then all the evidence that was seized can't be used against you in court.